openstack-infra/system-config/doc/source/gerrit.rst

    projects.yaml/ACLs, jenkins-job-builder and gerritbot for the new name.
-Also add changes to update projects.txt in all branches of the requirements repo, devstack-vm-gate-wrap.sh in the devstack-gate repo, and .gitmodules in the openstack/openstack repo if necessary.
+Also add changes to update projects.txt in all branches of the requirements repo, devstack-vm-gate-wrap.sh in the devstack-gate repo, reference/projects.yaml in the openstack/governance repo, and .gitmodules in the openstack/openstack repo if necessary.

 #.
 Stop puppet runs on the puppetmaster to prevent early application
    of configuration changes::